rg-engineering/ioBroker.daswetter/README.md

 * (René) translations of symbol descriptions
 * (René) some new datapoints (time and date) to identify forecast periods
 * (René) see issue #462: sun and moon times now without date part (time-only)
+* (TA2k) Add bundesland / state as search option and move some debug to info logs

 ### 4.1.0 (2025-12-28)